 How Leaves Were Grown and Processed

-In order to get the wide range of health benefits matcha is known for it’s crucial that you stick to an organically grown matcha powder.
-This will ensure that your matcha contains all the beneficial amino acids, vitamins, minerals, chlorophyll, and powerful antioxidants.
+In order to get a wide range of health benefits matcha is known for it’s crucial that you stick to an organically grown matcha powder.
+This will ensure that your matcha powders contain all the beneficial amino acids, vitamins, minerals, chlorophyll, and powerful antioxidants.

-When selecting a matcha, look for a powder that is bright green and does not look dull.
-When the powder is bright green this signifies that the matcha has been properly shade grown and transported.
+When selecting matcha, look for a powder that is bright green and does not look dull.
+When the powder is bright green this signifies that the matcha has been properly shade-grown and transported.
 It will contain all the beneficial compounds if the color is vibrant.

 Texture and Taste

-Matcha powder should be fine and mix easily when using a whisk.
-The powder should also taste slightly sweet and pleasantly grassy.
-Low quality matcha products can be thicker, bitter, and too astringent.
+Matcha powders should be fine and mix easily when using a whisk.
+The powders should also taste slightly sweet and pleasantly grassy.
+Low-quality matcha products can be thicker, bitter, and too astringent.
 Stick to matcha products that are delicate, fine, and pleasantly vegetal tasting.